tinacms/tina.io/content/docs/self-hosted/overview.md

 By default, TinaCMS uses Tina Cloud as its backend.
 Tina Cloud is a powerful, out-of-the-box solution that handles reading/writing to your GitHub repository, caching content in a queryable data layer, and authentication / authorization.

-For users who want to be independent of Tina Cloud, **we also offer a self-hosted alternative** where you can host your own Tina Data Layer and provide your own database, user authentication, and custom Git integration.
+For users who want to be independent of Tina Cloud, **we also offer a self-hosted alternative** where you can host your own Tina Data Layer and provide your own database, auth, and Git integration.

-> In this doc, we will give an overview of the Self-hosted architecture.
-If you're looking to skip ahead, check out our [Self-hosted Starter Docs](/docs/self-hosted/starters/overview/)
+> In this doc, we will give an overview of the self-hosted architecture.
+If you're looking to skip ahead, check out our [self-hosted Starter Docs](/docs/self-hosted/starters/overview/)

 ## How does it work?

-By Self-hosting TinaCMS's backend, you can host the API in a single API function.
-This API function acts as a GraphQL endpoint w/ CRUD for your content.
+By self-hosting TinaCMS's backend, you can host the API in a single API function.
+This API function provides a GraphQL endpoint for your content.

 ```js
 // pages/api/tina/[...routes].{ts,js}